poorvina123/Masters-Thesis/Empirical_Data_Total ReadME.md

 ## Description of Dataset
 The dataset 'Empirical_Data_Total' contains the output from BirdNET which is a neural network through which the collected audio data from the empirical study was parsed through.

-The dataset 'Empirical_Data_Total_0.8' contains the ouput from BirdNET for the empricial study, which had a confidence greater than 0.8.
+The dataset 'Empirical_Data_Total_0.8' contains the ouput from BirdNET for the empiricial study, which had a confidence greater than 0.8.

 The dataset 'expt_combined' contains the output from BirdNET for the manipulation experiment.